vitessio/website/content/en/docs/user-guides/topology-service.md

 * Start with the old topo service implementation we want to replace.
 * Bring up the new topo service, with the same cells.
 * Use `topo2topo` to copy the current data from the old to the new topo.
-* Configure a Tee topo implementation to maintain both services.
+* Configure a `Tee` topo implementation to maintain both services.
-  * Note we don't expose a plugin for this, so a small code change is necessary.
+  * Note we do not expose a plugin for this, so a small code change is necessary.
   * all updates will go to both services.
   * the `primary` topo service is the one we will get errors from, if any.
   * the `secondary` topo service is just kept in sync.